Telefonica/XAIoGraphs/docs/source/index.md

 + **Fairness Scoring**: highlights potential discriminations in classifications based on sensitive features.

 To understand or ***interpret the explanations*** uses ***XAIoWeb***, a ***web interface*** running in local mode (127.0.0.1:8080).
-It displays the explanations' outcomes in three sections: Global, Local and Fairness.
+It displays the explanations outcomes in three sections: Global, Local and Fairness.

 ```{image} ../imgs/XAIoWeb.png
 :alt: XAIoWeb